paulnebel/paulnebel.github.io/_posts/2020-04-01-blueprint-for-success.md

 ## A walk in the park?

-It has become a business mantra that the first thing a technology startup has to do is to create a [Minimim Viable Product (MVP)][minviaprod]{:target="_blank"}.
+It has become a business mantra that the first thing a technology startup has to do is to create a [Minimum Viable Product (MVP)][minviaprod]{:target="_blank"}.
 As discussed in my [previous post][prevpost]{:target="_blank"} I consider the term MVP to be of little practical use at the design and validation stage since it is generally poorly understood and even more poorly implemented.
 I prefer to talk of experiments or prototypes to keep the mind focused on what they are intended to achieve.

-However we choose to describe our initial attempts at creating a product the fact remains that it is usually necessary for an new start-up to generate income somehow or other in order to survive long enough to complete their MVP/experiment/prototype.
+However we choose to describe our initial attempts at creating a product the fact remains that it is usually necessary for a new start-up to generate income somehow or other in order to survive long enough to complete their MVP/experiment/prototype.

 I'm tempted to give this concept a memorable name.
 Unfortunately for me, [Minimum Viable Company][mvc]{:target="_blank"} has already been taken and has been defined to mean something different, so for the purposes of this post I'm going to call this 'pre-business' a WIP.
 This stands for Walk in the Park (as in 'walk before you can run').
 Or maybe it stands for Work in Progress?
 It doesn't really matter, it's just a label that refers to an idea and it is the idea or concept that matters, not the buzzword (if only this were true for MVP!).